• Home /

 3. Divorce, which usually lowers the wages earned within a household

-Households with emergencies funds often keep their homes in a crisis.
+Households with emergency funds often keep their homes in a crisis.
 Households without emergency funds often don’t.

 Life rarely moves in straight lines.
 Emergency funds protect your life.